IgnacioGandur/express-passport-local-pg-setup/README.md

-# Set Up An Express App With Passport Local Strategy And A PostgresQL Database
+# Express + Passport.js Local Strategy + PostgresQL Database

 ## 🛠️ Prerequisites

+Have the following packages installed in your machine:

 - Nodejs
 - Npm